LucasF-42/my-cargonaut-v2/README.md

 ![Gradle run](https://imgur.com/OrRCK2Z.png)

 You can then open MyCargonaut from any client machine.
-On default the address for that would be `http://localhost:7777/`, but this can be changed in `./src/main/java/my_cargonaut/App.java` in line `86`, simply by changing the value of `app.start(7777);`.
+On default the address for that would be `http://localhost:7777/`.

 ## Proof of concept